 A Full Course of Drawing

-A mark on a page is a thought made visible—a way to see, understand, express, and share.
+Drawing is a way of seeing, understanding, expressing, and sharing.
 Learn to speak the language of drawing with confidence.

-Here at Drawing Room, we believe the ability to draw begins with seeing, understanding, and making marks with intention.
-As you build technical skills, you’ll also develop a deeper awareness of why those skills matter—so you can observe more keenly, express your ideas more clearly, and engage with drawings in a meaningful way, whether creating your own or appreciating others’.
+At Drawing Room, we believe the ability to draw begins with seeing, understanding, and making marks with intention.
+As you build technical skills, you’ll also develop a deeper awareness of why those skills matter so you can observe more keenly, express your ideas more clearly, and engage with yours and others’ drawings in a meaningful way.

 Drawing is a lifelong process, one that continues to evolve.
 This journey is about demystifying drawing, giving you the foundational tools to not only create but to see the world through the eyes of an artist.

-A journey of 5 sessions, shared with a group of up to 16 people, with thoughtful conversation, dinners, and learning.
+A beginner-friendly journey of 8 sessions, shared with a group of up to 14 people, with thoughtful conversation, dinners, and learning.

 Each session of this intensive is taught by a different instructor.
 They flow together to form a cohesive experience.